Internal Conflict: The Quiet Engine of Middle Grade Stories

 Internal conflict is where theme becomes personal.

-If your theme is the emotional truth your story explores, internal conflict is the struggle your protagonist faces on the way to understanding that truth.
+If theme is the emotional truth your story explores, internal conflict is the struggle your protagonist faces on the way to understanding that truth.

 For example:

+Theme: Real belonging comes from being known.
 Internal Conflict: A protagonist who hides parts of themselves fears rejection but longs for connection.

+Theme: Courage doesn’t mean being unafraid.
 Internal Conflict: A fearful protagonist wants to be brave but doubts their own strength.

 The Two Sides of Internal Conflict